rikkeisoft/react-calendar-timeline/README.md

 ### stackItems

 Stack items under each other, so there is no visual overlap when times collide.
 Can be overridden in the `groups` array.
 Defaults to `false`.
-Requires millisecond or `Moment` timestamps, not native JavaScript `Date` objects.
+Requires millisecond or `Dayjs` timestamps, not native JavaScript `Date` objects.

 ## traditionalZoom